cnabio/cnab-spec/105-signing.md

 Cases may arise where a particular version (or versions) of a bundle should no longer be used.
 For example, if a version of a bundle is discovered to be insecure in significant ways, bundle authors may wish to _explicitly mark_ that bundle as insecure.
 This process must be done in a way that retains the integrity of the bundle.

 > This definition does not preclude the mere deletion of problematic bundles.
-Operators of a bundle repository, for instance, _may_ opt to merely remove insecure bundles from their servers rather than mark them and leave them.
+Operators of a bundle repository, for instance, MAY opt to merely remove insecure bundles from their servers rather than mark them and leave them.
 However, there are cases where historic (while insecure) packages may be retained and still made available for installation.

 Reusing a release version to replace an insecure release with a secure one is _expressly prohibited_.
 For example, if release 2.3.1 of a bundle is deemed insecure, operators _must not_ re-release a modified bundle as 2.3.1.
 The fixed version _must_ modify a semantic component of the version number.
 For example, `2.3.2`, `2.4.0`, `3.0.0`, and even `2.3.2-alpha.1` are all acceptable increments. `2.3.1` and `2.3.1+1` are examples of forbidden version increments.
 Likewise, release `2.3.1` _must not_ be renamed by semantic component. (e.g. 2.3.1-insecure is illegal, while 2.3.1+insecure is legal).
 For clarification on this policy, see the [SemVer 2 specification](https://semver.org).

 Instead, the prefered pattern is to retain the insecure release at its given release number, but issue a _retraction_.

-A *retraction* is a cryptographically signed indicator that a bundle _may_ be installed.
+A *retraction* is a cryptographically signed indicator that a bundle MAY be installed.

 ```
 -----BEGIN PGP SIGNED MESSAGE-----